-Registered Team: A team that has paid the required Registration Ree, signed the Competitor Agreement, and is eligible to compete.
+Registered Team: A team that has paid the required Registration Fee, fully executed the Competitor Agreement, and is eligible to submit the Interim Report.

-Semifinalist Team: A team that has provided an Interim Report and Phase I Submission for Judging or entered the competition via a wild card entry.
+Official Competitor: A Registered team that has completed an Interim Report or entered the competition via a Phase I wild card entry.